 After months of debate and uncertainty over the future of a mental health facility in rural Caro, the state has officially recommended that it shrink its number of beds and move some residents to other state facilities.

-The Caro facility, which currently has roughly 150 beds, will have 84 under the plan recommended by the Michigan Department of Health and Human Services (MDHHS) after a review by an independent consultant.
+The Caro facility, which currently has roughly 150 beds, will have 84 under the plan recommended by the Michigan Department of Health and Human Services (DHHS) after a review by an independent consultant.
 The state said that the number of patients that would exceed the new capacity will be shifted to other state hospitals, including some currently closed that will be reopened.

 The state framed the move as better suiting the needs of patients than the originally proposed plan for a $115 million expansion.

-“These recommendations will sustain and strengthen the Caro community’s historic role in providing psychiatric care,” said MDHHS Director Robert Gordon in a statement.
+“These recommendations will sustain and strengthen the Caro community’s historic role in providing psychiatric care,” said DHHS Director Robert Gordon in a statement.
 “They will also improve the quality of mental health services at state hospitals, while expanding community-based care.
 Finally, the recommendations will achieve their results at significantly lower cost than the legislature previously anticipated, allowing for additional investment in other urgent health priorities.”

 The original plan that would have expanded the Caro facility to around 200 beds was put into action by GOP former Gov. Rick Snyder, who broke ground on the planned new facility last October.